-Team deploys hundreds of tiny untethered surgical tools in first animal biopsiesApril 23rd, 2013 in Medical research /
+Team deploys hundreds of tiny untethered surgical tools in first animal biopsiesApril 23, 2013 in Medicine & Health / Medical research

 (Medical Xpress)—By using swarms of untethered grippers, each as small as a speck of dust, Johns Hopkins engineers and physicians say they have devised a new way to perform biopsies that could provide a more effective way to access narrow conduits in the body as well as find early signs of cancer or other diseases.